Sexual Violence Prevention and Education

 Phone: 705-474-3450 ext.
 4075

 Consent Belongs Here is Nipissing University’s campaign to end sexual violence through education, prevention and outreach.
 The hashtag #nuconsentculture is included as a symbol to start a campus-wide conversation around preventing sexual violence.
-Consent Belongs Here will be organizing events and initiatives on campus focused on sexual violence prevention and education throughout the year.
-You can find out what SVPE hosts events by looking for the Consent Belongs Here logo.
+Consent Belongs: Here, events and initiatives on campus will be organized focused on sexual violence prevention and education throughout the year.

 Are you looking for something a little different or personalized training?
 Email svsupport@nipissingu.ca to let us know what you’d like.